caiks/WBOT02/README.md

 ###### Scanned 2-level models

 Now we wish to move to scanning modes for *2-level models*.
-Contrary to earlier ideas about *2-level* processsing, we can scan without having to have make 25+1 model applications at each cell by tiling the *underlying*, possibly at regular cell intervals to make separate tile sets, over the whole scan area and then do the higher *level* sharing the tile sets.
+Contrary to earlier ideas about *2-level* processsing, we can scan without having to have make 25+1 model applications at each cell by tiling the *underlying*, optionally with a cell offset, to make one or more tile sets over the whole scan area, and then do the higher *level* sharing the tile sets.
 Now the scan will require only 1-2 *model applications* per cell.
 That is, the compute will be of the same order of magnitude as for *1-level models*.
-Note that we will be below maximal path lengths if we do not take tile sets for every cell, i.e. 8 tile sets for a tile of size 8, but this should be less of a problem with the evident convolution (which implies a lot of duplicated *model* at small translations), although there are still discontinuities in the map.
+Note that we may be below maximal path lengths if we do not take tile sets for every cell, i.e. 8 tile sets for a tile of size 8, but this should be less of a problem with the evident convolution (which implies a lot of duplicated *model* at small translations), although there are still discontinuities in the map.

 The first scanned *2-level model* 89 is configured similarly to random *2-level model* 82 except for the new mode and ayschronous induce.
 This is the configuration for *model* 89 which takes *model* 81 as its *1-level underlying* -
 ```